ibm-developer/generator-goserver/README.md

 When you run 'yo goserver', it will prompt you for the following:

-1. project name
+1. Application name

-    Specify the project name.
+    Specify the application name.
 It defaults to the current directory name.
 This is a required value.

-1. application type
+1. Application type

     Specify the type of application you want to create.
 The options are basic web app, microservice, or a simple blank app.

-1. Swagger doc file name (if blank application type selected)
+1. OpenAPI 2.0 doc file name (if blank application type selected)

-    Specify the relative or absolute file name of a Swagger document to direct the project's code generation.
-A route stub will be scaffolded and registered for each route defined in the swagger document.
+    Specify the relative or absolute file name of a OpenAPI 2.0 document to direct the project's code generation.
+A route stub will be scaffolded and registered for each route defined in the OpenAPI 2.0 document.
 This is an optional value.

 1. Docker registery